PGCE Postgraduate Certificate in Education (PGCE) without QTS

 Careers

-Careers in primary and secondary education can be immensely rewarding, with wide-ranging opportunities.
+Careers in education can be immensely rewarding, with many wide-ranging opportunities for advancement.
 This PGCE course allows you to consider the direction of your own career, supporting you to set yourself professional goals and giving you the knowledge and skills to achieve them.

-While you’re studying here and after you graduate, you can access support through our dedicated Employability Service.
+While you’re studying here, and after you graduate, you can access support through our dedicated our dedicated Employability Service.

 The PGCE helped Rachel develop her reflective skills, which enabled her to improve her practice and become a more effective classroom teacher.
 These skills were valuable in job interviews when she was asked to reflect on her teaching.